christianb93/openstack-labs/roles/nodeSetup/README.md

 The following variables need to be set when invoking this role:

-install_user - the user which we will use to run those parts of the installation process which do not require elevated privileges - default vagrant install_user_home - the home directory of this user on each node ssh_key_name - the name of the SSH key to distribute
+credentials_dir - the directory in which the credentials are created install_user - the user which we will use to run those parts of the installation process which do not require elevated privileges - default vagrant install_user_home - the home directory of this user on each node ssh_key_name - the name of the SSH key to distribute